 While we don’t usually think of Charles Dickens as a children’s author, his short stories and the movie versions of his books can be a great introduction to his wonderful writing.
 He was famous during his lifetime and is now considered by some to be the greatest novelist of the Victorian era.
 His books are filled with imagery and descriptive language and often focus on the difficult lives of the poor.

-This unit study allows elementary age children to learn about Charles Dickens and can be used by itself or paired with the reading of one of his books or short stories.
+This Charles Dickens Unit Study allows elementary age children to learn about Charles Dickens and can be used by itself or paired with the reading of one of his books or short stories.
 It is based on Magic Tree House A Ghost Tale for Christmas Time and Who Was Charles Dickens?

-Grab the books, sign-up to receive the FREE printable unit study and then explore the other resources below!
+Grab the books, sign-up to receive the FREE printable Charles Dickens Unit Study and then explore the other resources below!

 (Note: This post contains affiliate links for your convenience.
 Click here to read our full disclosure.)